RabbitMQ Consumers Connected But Not Processing — Queue Depth Growing

 rabbitmqadmin declare binding source=jobs.dlx destination=jobs.dlq

-For classic queues, enforce in app code: read x-death header count and basic_nack(requeue=False) past N attempts.
+For classic queues there is no built-in delivery limit, so enforce it in app code: read the x-death header count (set by the DLX cycle) and basic_nack(requeue=False) once it passes N attempts.

 Step 3: Alert on unacked count, not just ready depth